UT-ADL/autoware_mini_practice/practice_5/README.md

 ##### Instructions
-1. Numpify message in the callback, and save it to `data`
+1. Numpify the message in the callback, and save it to `data`
 2. Convert `data` to ndarray called `points` with `dtype=np.float32`; use `structured_to_unstructured` as in the example above.
-   - add a printout in the code that prints out the shape of the `points` array and the first line for later validation (points before the transform)
+   - Add a printout in the code that prints out the shape of the `points` array and the first line for later validation (points before the transform)
 3. As a next step, you should verify if the message `frame_id` is not equal to `output_frame` (parameter) then it needs to be done.
 Basically, we want to transform all the objects to a `map` frame to apply tracking in a common frame.
-   - check the frames
+   - Check the frames
-   - if necessary, fetch the transform - already existing `self.tf_listener = TransformListener(self.tf_buffer)` should be used
+   - If necessary, fetch the transform - already existing `self.tf_listener = TransformListener(self.tf_buffer)` should be used
    - wrap it in `try...except` block, and if the error is thrown `logwarn` should be printed out and a callback should return
    - transform `timeout` parameter should also be considered